Latest surveys report that the use of predictive analytics in marketing has increased after realizing its importance at the business level.

 Outdated models, which are dangerous and even unusable: For models to be useful to marketers, they must be continually reviewed and updated.

 If models aren’t updated, predictions may be dangerous or even erroneous.

 Models and data updates can be automated.
 The majority of companies rely on manually operated data science workflows since they may not have realized the importance of automation.

 The Predictive Analytics Revolution in Social Media Marketing

-Below are a few examples of how predictive analytics is applied in social media marketing.
+Following are the major examples of predictive analytics in social media marketing: